Colectica/cogs/docs/source/technical-guide/command-line/publish-json.rst

 * ``-a|--allowAdditionalProperties``

-    Allow properties not defined in the schema to be added.
+    Allow properties not defined in the schema to be added to items.

 Command Line Usage
 -------------------